Mohamedeid710/university-carpooling-app/README.md

 Test #2
 Shadow has done a part of the frontend design (wireframe), which consists of the sign in/ sign up page, and the ride posting page.
 Shadow has created a user story for the driver, and two activity diagrams for thr rider and the driver.
+Wajd worked on the frontend design, creating the layouts for the Book Ride, Ride History, and Verification pages.